 2. If you pick up the wrong day

 Wednesdays and Thursdays are webinar classics.
 Tuesdays are popular, too.
 Like, literally every article recommends hosting webinars in the middle of the week.

-Statistics says they give you the maximum engagement.
+Statistics say they give you maximum engagement.
 It makes sense: when you’re sitting in the office, webinars can be a good alternative to actually doing your job.